flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 The example uses a site called 'The Flood Store' - a fictional online shopping store that sells Tricentis Flood branded apparel and other clothing items.
 It is fairly representative of a typical online store that customers may require to be load tested but is complex enough that using a traditional load test tool such as Jmeter or Gatling requires a lot of work in scripting against.

-It is built using Wordpress and the Woocommerce plug-in.
+It is built using Wordpress and the wordpress plug-in.

 We'll show you how you can achieve creating a full user item purchase scenario quickly and easily using Flood Element.